Ill-posedness results in critical spaces for some equations arising in hydrodynamics: The Euler equations with data

 \subsection{A toy model}

 To understand the effect of the pressure term, $R(B(\nabla u, \nabla u)),$ we may consider the following toy model: We want to see that this model is ill-posed on $L^\infty.$ In the case of $f_t = R(f)$ we are able to solve this equation on the Fourier-side by a series expansion in order to deduce that However, in the case where we have $f_t = R(f^2),$ it is not clear how to solve the equation using any sort of similar expansion.
-Luckily, we are still able to manage.

 \begin{prop} Let $B$ be a quadratic form acting on matrices.
 Consider the following matrix PDE: